taurusilver7/typescript-api/README.md

 Create a route & data model for the todo, and write a test case for the expected output from the todo routes.
 Create the routes & their corresponding handler function before writing their test cases.
 With each route defined, their corresponding test cases complicates.

 Setup the database in the src directory.
 Create a mongo client instance for the database using the connection string from the env variable.

+Separate the async handler function in the routes to a controller, corresponding to the route.gi